lucasile/sysinfo_v2/README.md

 Firstly is an array of 3 `ProcessInfo` structs.
 We initialize them with invalid structs which have their `success` field set to `false`.

+We also declare two `sigaction` structs for use with `handleSignals()` and `setChildrenSignalHandler()`.

+We call `handleSignals()` to initialize some signal handlers for intercepting Ctrl-C and Ctrl-Z.

+We then use `addProcessToArray()` to populate the `processes` array with new processes running the specified functions.

+Now that we have our processes, we can loop over all the samples.

+If sequential is on, we don't refresh the screen using `refreshScreen()`.

+Then we loop over all the processes in the `processes` array, making sure we skip over the invalid ones in case they weren't specified.

+We use `read()` to read from the current process's pipe, and once we have it, we print the string received, as well as the header if appropriate using `displayHeaderInfo()`.

+Afterwards, if appropriate, we also print the system information using `displaySystemInformation()`.
+It is important we print these parts when we receive the information, or else the timing will be mismatched and the output will be messed up.

+After we look at all samples, we wait for all children to finish using a while loop and `wait()`.

+Then, we close the parent's pipe read fds.

+###### addProcessToArray, main.c

+In the `addProcessToArray(ProcessInfo*, int, void (*)(int*, int[2]), int*, ProcessType, struct sigaction*)` function, we first create a new process and get the `ProcessInfo` struct using `initProcess()`.

+If this wasn't successful, we use `perror()` to show an error.

+If the struct returned is a child processes struct, that means the current code executed is from a child process, in which case we close it's write pipe, and exit out of the process.

+Otherwise, we are in the parent process, and we close the parent's write end of the pipe since we will not be using it.

+Finally, we set this struct returned to the parent in the processes array passed through as an argument.

+###### initProcess, main.c

+In the `initProcess(ProcessInfo*, void (*)(int*, int[2]), int*, ProcessType, struct sigaction*)` function, we first initialize pipes using `pipe()`.
+If this wasn't successful we use `perror()` to show an error and return an unsuccessful struct.

+Otherwise, we fork the process.
+If this is unsuccessful, we do the same as above, but first close the pipes that were opened.

+If it was successful, we check if it is the child process by comparing its pid to 0.
+If so, we close all previously opened pipes in this context since we don't need them for this process.
+We also close the read end of the pipe associated to it, and setup a child signal handler using `setChildrenSignalHandler()`.

+We then call the function associated to the function pointer in the arguments using `(*func)(flags, pipes)`.
+This is the function we want to associate with this process, and is useful since we don't want to repeat code for multiple functions.

+Once the child is done with its function, it returns a struct indicating that it is a child process that just returned.

+If it is not the child process, we return the struct for this process's information.

+###### setChildrenSignalHandler, main.c

+In the `setChildrenSignalHandler(struct sigaction*)` function, we simply set the signal handler for `sigint` through the sigaction struct parameter to `intHandlerChild` and call `sigaction()` with signal `SIGINT` on it to initialize it.
+We also print an error using `perror()` if something bad happened with `sigaction()`.

+This is so that children have a different signal handler than the parent, to make sure that our intercepts are only handled by the parent process.

+###### handleSignals, main.c

+In the `handleSignals(struct sigaction*, struct sigaction*)` function, we do the same thing as in `setChildrenSignalHandler()`, except for both `SIGINT` and `SIGTSTP`.
+The reason we don't set `SIGTSTP` in `setChildrenSignalHandler()` is that the functionality for the signal handler is the same for both children and parent processes for Ctrl-Z.

+We set the signal handlers for `SIGTSTP` and `SIGINT` to `tstpHandler()` and `intHandler()` respectively.

+###### intHandlerChild, main.c

+We do nothing in this function since it is just meant to intercept the signal.

+###### tstpHandler, main.c

+Same as `intHandlerChild()`

+###### intHandler, main.c

+In this function, we ask the user whether they want to exit.
+We then get their input using scanf to a char, and if they answered with 'y' or 'Y', then we exit the program.

 ###### handleReportUsers, stats_functions.c

 In the `handleReportUsers(int*, int[2])` function, we simply loop through all the samples, set the user usage string using `getUserUsage()`, write it to the pipe argument using `pipes[1]`, and sleep for the specified time delay.